DONTTOUCHTHECHAIR/DONTTOUCHTHECHAIR/README.md

 - 👋 Hi, I’m @DONTTOUCHTHECHAIR
-- 👀 I’m interested in: programming
+- 👀 I’m interested in: among us
-- 🌱 I’m currently learning: programming
+- 🌱 I’m currently learning: how to play among us
-- 💞️ I’m looking to collaborate on: a murder (joke)
+- 💞️ I’m looking to collaborate on: being the imposter in among us
-- 📫 How to reach me: u dont
+- 📫 How to reach me: play with me in among us

 <!---
 DONTTOUCHTHECHAIR/DONTTOUCHTHECHAIR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.